Video intercom installation for Santa Clara and Bay Area properties.

 Video intercom installation cost depends on the number of entry points, door or gate release needs, directory setup, resident or staff calling workflow, low-voltage intercom wiring, network or power conditions, and whether the intercom connects with access control or cameras.
 Elwin starts with a site walk so the scope reflects the property.

-The right intercom plan starts with the entries people use, the doors or gates that release, the users who need to answer, and the wiring paths already available.
+The right intercom plan starts with the entries people use, who needs to call in, who needs to release the door or gate, where deliveries happen, and which wiring paths are already available.

 Schedule a site walk